QuickBlox/Documentation/docs/4_android/5_Calls.md

 //Set user information
 // User can set any string key and value in user info
-// Then retrieve this data from sessions which is returned in callbacks
+// Then retrieve this data from sessions which are returned in callbacks
 // and parse them as he wish
 Map<String, String> userInfo = new HashMap<>();
 userInfo.put("key", "value");